Werner-Staeblein/Project-2-modified-resubmit/README.md

 - When a new trivia round was started with the function retake(), I had the issue that the count variables for correct/wrong answers were not reset to zero.
 This was even though I reset the variables to zero in the retakeQuiz()-function.
 The bug was fixed by setting the .textContent of the counter variable (ID in markup) to zero for each new round.
 So, it was not sufficient to simply clear the screen from previous rounds with .innerHTML = ''; but likewise a reset of the counter variables in the markup was necessary.
 This bug was spotted while doing the responsiveness testing on different devices

-- When running the JS validation with JS Lint, I learned that I have mistakenly declared constants twice with the same name.
+- When running the JS validation with JS Lint, I learned that I had mistakenly declared constants twice with the same name.
 As a result, the global variables and local variables inside the DOMContentLoaded had to be reviewed.
 Now local variable names were defined as constants in the DOMContentLoaded.
 As a result, my JS Lint results were minimized further.

 **Issues not resolved**